Ntinos Pontikas

 Ntinos Pontikas (Ντίνος Ποντίκας; born 27 February 1982) is a Greek former footballer who played as a striker.
 He holds the record for the youngest player ever to score a hat-trick.

 Career

 Pontikas started off with street football before having a brief spell at Toxotis Larissa's youth section in 1995 where Theofanis Gekas was also playing at the time.
 He subsequently joined Haravgi and was immediately promoted to the first team, scoring a hat-trick on his debut at the age of 14.
 A few years later he was forced to quit football at a young age due to an injury.

-Pontikas who was considered one of the most promising young strikers was also one of the fastest players of his generation being able to run 100 metres in less than 11 seconds.
+Pontikas was considered one of the fastest players of his generation, able to run 100 metres in less than 11 seconds.

 After his early retirement he briefly returned to football twice with local Greek clubs.
 During the 2021-22 season he featured in an English amateur division playing a full 90-minutes on his debut.
 He later returned to the LFCA local leagues in Greece, where he had started his career from.